vahid2364/CALPHAD_sublattice_model_order_phase/README.md

 This code plots the free energy of an ordered phase defined by the CALPHAD sublattice model by minimizing the free energy in sublattice space and finding the composition values...

+For more information about CALPHAD sublattice model read: https://link.springer.com/article/10.1007/s11669-018-0671-y

 The code uses the MATLAB fmincon method to minimize the sublattice model to retrieve the alloy composition...

 Two examples are included for the NiNb3 order phase from two different references.